-To address these questions, we draw on expertise in fields including basin analysis, geochronology, geochemistry, petrology, geophysics, stratigraphy, and structural geology.
-Our faculty, staff, and students leverage this expertise to answer cutting edge geologic problems around the world in regions such as the western Pacific, Anatolia, South America, and North America, and Africa.
+To address these questions, we draw on expertise in fields including basin analysis, geochronology, geochemistry, petrology, geophysics, stratigraphy, volcanology, and structural geology.
+Our faculty, staff, and students leverage this expertise to answer cutting edge geologic problems both locally and around the world in regions such as the western Pacific, Anatolia, South America, and North America, and Africa.

 Who we are